Brauron: Archaeology of the sanctuary

-In 1945, Ioannes Papadimitriou began excavating this site.
-Professor Ch.
-Bouras continued the restoration during the 1950s to 1962.
+In 1948, John Papadimitriou began excavating this site; he continued, with interruptions, until his death in 1963.
+Charalambos Bouras continued the restoration during the 1950s to 1962.
 Among the fifth-century monuments are the Π-shaped stoa around the interior courtyard, opening toward the temple of Artemis; the small temple (perhaps a heroon of Iphigeneia); and the stone bridge over the Erasinos River.
 Building repair inscriptions from the site list many more structures than have been recovered to this point, including a palaestra and a gymnasion.

 Temple of Artemis

-The first known temple at the sanctuary - dating to the late 6th century BCE - rests on a low rock spur south of the river and is aligned toward the east on a foundation measuring c.
+The first known temple at the sanctuary — dating to the late 6th century BCE — rests on a low rock spur south of the river and is aligned toward the east on a foundation measuring c.
 11 by 20 m.
 Little is preserved beyond partial lower courses and cuttings in the bedrock for the same.
 There are a few remains of the architecture that allow a certain identification of the temple as being of the Doric order.
 The Persians destroyed the sanctuary structures in 480 BCE and took the cult statue back to Susa.
 The temple was reconstructed in the 420s BCE.
 Although the temple is poorly preserved, it can be reconstructed to have had four columns in the cella and an adyton at the rear of the cella.
 The presence of an adyton is asserted for the temple of Artemis at Loutsa (Artemida) 6.1 km to the north and the temple of Artemis at Aulis 67 km northwest.
 This feature may also be shared by the 6th century BCE Temple of Aphaea on Aigina.
 Schwandner links the shared feature of an adyton with a common, regional practice in the cult of Artemis.
-There is disagreement on the question of the temple having been hexastyle-prostyle (6 columns across the front only) or distyle in antis (2 columns between projecting walls) in plan.
+There is disagreement on the question of the temple having been hexastyle-prostyle (six columns across the front only) or distyle in antis (two columns between projecting walls) in plan.
 There is a stepped retaining wall on the northern side of the temple platform, which may be the steps mentioned by Euripides.